Meta-Drive-Lab/Active-Sensing/README.md

 Description of data structure fields in the generated .mat file:
 - trialnum: trial number
 - fixdur: fixation duration [s] per each item fixation
-- fixitem: fixated item (item 1-RV or item 2-RV)
+- fixitem: fixated item (item1-RV or item2-RV)
 - itemval: perceptual states value associated with each item
-- choice: decision at end of trial (1-Lane Changing or 2-Lane Keeping
+- choice: decision at end of trial (1-Lane Changing or 2-Lane Keeping)
 - rt: response time [s]
 - tItem: total fixation time [s] spent on either item

+## Installation

+To run the Matlab scripts, download and extract them into a folder of your choice, and navigate to this folder within MATLAB.

+The [`functions`] folder contains all the custom MATLAB functions that are used in the main scripts.
+This directory will be added in the beginning of each script.

+All scripts have been tested and run under MATLAB R2023a in Windows10 system.
+There are four scripts that plot Figure2, Figure3, Figure4 in the result section of the article and FigureA2 in the extended section.
+These four scripts should utilize the functions included in this package to plot all the figures.
+Simply set the `rootdir` variable, that is declared at the beginning of each script, to the directory that includes the scripts, and they should run correctly.

+1. [`Lanechange2023_fig2_rdv.m`]
+2. [`Lanechange2023_fig3_boxplot.m`]
+3. [`Lanechange2023_fig4_times.m`]
+4. [`Lanechange2023_figextend_behavior.m`]